Master's degree (2 years)

 Dialog studenter

+The program is interdisciplinary, drawing on economics and political science.
 Students will examine complex interactions involving national political actors, international organizations and multilateral institutions, state and non-state actors, and civil society that affect and are affected by the global economy.
-This includes cross-cutting subjects such as trade, capital and finance, development aid, remittances and labour migrants, international organizations and global policy networks, security tensions and sanctions, debt, lobal inequality and poverty, commodity markets, and sustainability and societal wellbeing.
+This includes cross-cutting subjects such as trade, capital and finance, development aid, remittances and labor migrants, international organizations and global policy networks, security tensions and sanctions, debt, lobal inequality and poverty, commodity markets, and sustainability and societal well-being.

 Career opportunities